Revealing Choice Bracketing: Experimental Design

 \section{Experimental Design}

-We design and conduct three experiments to test the models of bracketing in different domains of choice and to measure $\alpha$ in an induced-utility experiment.
-In each experiment, a participant faces five decision rounds, each consisting of one or two subdecisions.
-Each subdecision consists of all feasible integer-valued bundles of two goods obtained from a linear (or in one case, a piece-wise linear) budget set.
-At the end of the experiment, exactly one decision is randomly selected and all goods purchased in its subdecisions determine the aggregate bundle that determines payments.\footnote{In the Social Experiment we modify this procedure slightly: one person-decision pair per anonymous group of two subjects is randomly selected to determine payments of another anonymous group of two subjects.} By design, there are no complementarities across decision problems.
-We implement this experimental design to study choice bracketing in three domains of interest: portfolio choice under risk (Risk), a social allocation task (Social), and a consumer choice experiment with in which we induced subjects' utility function (Shopping).
+We design and conduct three experiments to test the models of bracketing in different domains of choice.
+In each experiment, a participant faces five decision rounds, each consisting of one or two parts.\footnote{Compared to choice-from-budget-set experiments like \citet{choi2007consistency}, each subject faces fewer rounds of decisions in our experiment and each budget set is coarser to allow us to conduct the experiment on paper.
+We made this design choice to minimize potential for learning to bracket, and also to slow down subjects' progression through the experiment to encourage slow and deliberate decision-making.} Each part consists of all feasible integer-valued bundles of two goods obtained from a linear (or in one case, a piece-wise linear) budget set.
+At the end of the experiment, exactly one round is randomly selected for payment, which we call the ``round that counts''.
+We sum all goods purchased in all parts of the decision in the round that counts to obtain the final bundle that determines payments.\footnote{In the Social Experiment we modify this procedure slightly: one person-decision pair per anonymous group of two subjects is randomly selected to determine payments of another anonymous group of two subjects.} By design, there are no complementarities across decisions.
+We implement this experimental design to study choice bracketing in three domains of interest: portfolio choice under risk (Risk), a social allocation task (Social), and a consumer choice experiment in which we induced subjects' values (Shopping).

-In the Risk Experiment, each subdecision asks the subject to choose an integer allocation of tokens between two assets.
-Each asset pays off on only one of two equally likely states: asset A (or C) pays out only in state A (dice roll of 1-3) whereas asset B (or D) pays out only in state B (dice roll of 4-6).
-The payoff of each asset varies across decision problems and across subdecisions.
+In the Risk Experiment, each part of every decision asks the subject to choose an integer allocation of tokens between two assets.
+Each asset pays off on only one of two equally likely states: Asset A (or C) pays out only on a die roll of 1-3 whereas Asset B (or D) pays out only on a die roll of 4-6.
+The payoff of each asset varies across decision problems and across parts.
 Because each decision problem uses assets with two equally likely states, preferences over portfolios of monetary payoffs for each state should be symmetric across states.